Click photos to enlarge.

 Windshield features a “screw less” design for a cleaner, more trick appearance.

-New slimmer design rear tail section.
+Slim design rear tail section.

 The seating position offers a very sporty yet comfortable riding position.